 It’s possible that the symptoms could be related to the current medication being taken, deficiencies in vitamins and minerals or a urinary infection.

 After ruling at all other avenues and seeing a slow progression of symptoms that get worse over time than a diagnosis of early onset dementia may be made.
 If so a referral may be made to a Memory Service who will provide an assessment, diagnosis and ongoing support and information for you and your carers. (please bear in mind this will be different to the area you live in).

-In upsetting circumstances such as these, the best thing to do is keep an open flow of communication with your family, friends, and GP.
-Your GP will give the best advice on available treatments and methods to help slow the onset of dementia and your friends and family will give you the emotional support you need.
+In upsetting circumstances such as these, the best thing to do is keep an open flow of communication with your family, friends, and doctor.
+Your doctor will give the best advice on available treatments and methods to help slow the onset of dementia and your friends and family will give you the emotional support you need.